-We have reviewed the Independent Auditors' Report concerning your audit of our fiscal year 2019 financial statements.
-We are extremely pleased that we received our 26th consecutive unmodified opinion on our financial statements, an unqualified opinion that our internal control over financial reporting was operating effectively, and we had no reportable instances of noncompliance with laws, regulations, or other matters tested.
+We have reviewed the Report of Independent Certified Public Accountants concerning our fiscal year (FY) 2020 financial statements.
+We are pleased we received our 27th consecutive unmodified opinion on our financial statements, an unqualified opinion that our internal control over financial reporting was operating effectively, and we had no reportable instances of noncompliance with laws, regulations, or other matters tested.